rabbitmq/rabbitmq-website/site/prometheus.md

 The scraping HTTP endpoint can produce metrics as aggregated rows or individual rows.

+By default, returned rows are aggregated by metric name.
+This significantly reduces the size of the output and makes it constant even as the number of objects (e.g. connections and queues) grows.

-In the latter case, there will be an output row for each object-metric pair.
+In the per-object mode, there will be an output row for **each object-metric pair**.
 With a large number of stats-emitting entities, e.g. a lot of connections and queues, this can result in very large payloads and a lot of CPU resources spent serialising data to output.
-This mode therefore is only suitable for development environments and as a way of troubleshooting.

-By default, returned rows are aggregated by metric name.
-This significantly reduces the size of the output and makes it constant even as the number of objects grows.
+Metric aggregation is a more predictable and practical option for larger deployments.
+It scales very well with respect to the number of metric-emitting objects in the system (connections, channels, queues, consumers, etc) by keeping response size and time small.
+It is also predictably easy to visualise.

+The downside of metric aggregation is that it loses data fidelity.
+Per-object metrics and alerting are not possible with aggregation.
+Individual object metrics, while very useful in some cases, are also hard to visualise.
+Consider what a chart with 200K connections charted on it would look like and whether an operator would be able to make sense of it.

 To enable per-object (unaggregated) metrics, use the `prometheus.return_per_object_metrics` key:

 <pre class="lang-ini">
-# will result in a really excessive output produced,
+# can result in a really excessive output produced,
-# only use for troubleshooting.
+# only suitable for environments with a relatively small
-# Not recommended for production deployments!
+# number of metrics-emitting objects such as connections and queues
 prometheus.return_per_object_metrics = true
 </pre>

 For the sake of completeness, the default used by the plugin is

 <pre class="lang-ini">
+# Enables metric aggregation.
+Individual object (e.g. connection or queue) metrics
+# will not be emitted to significantly reduce output size.
-# enables aggregation, highly recommended for most environments
+# This option is recommended for most environments.
 prometheus.return_per_object_metrics = false
 </pre>